PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 ## Constraints

-Templates constraints are a way to block a template instantiation if some condition is not met.
-Any condition that can be determined at compile-time is authorized, which makes constraints a superset of [templates specializations](#templates-specializations).
+Template constraints are a way to block a template instantiation if some condition is not met.
+Any condition that can be determined at compile-time is authorized, which makes constraints a superset of [template specializations](#templates-specializations).
 As such, their usage grew rapidly once they were introduced and, if Phobos is any indication, templates specializations are on the contrary becoming less common.

 ### Syntax